Diels–Alder reaction: The dienophile

 In a normal demand Diels–Alder reaction, the dienophile has an electron-withdrawing group in conjugation with the alkene; in an inverse-demand scenario, the dienophile is conjugated with an electron-donating group.
 Dienophiles can be chosen to contain a "masked functionality".
 The dienophile undergoes Diels–Alder reaction with a diene introducing such a functionality onto the product molecule.
 A series of reactions then follow to transform the functionality into a desirable group.
 The end product cannot be made in a single DA step because equivalent dienophile is either unreactive or inaccessible.
 An example of such approach is the use of α-chloroacrylonitrile (CH_{2}=CClCN).
 When reacted with a diene, this dienophile will introduce α-chloronitrile functionality onto the product molecule.
 This is a "masked functionality" which can be then hydrolyzed to form a ketone. α-Chloroacrylonitrile dienophile is an equivalent of ketene dienophile (CH_{2}=C=O), which would produce same product in one DA step.
 The problem is that ketene itself cannot be used in Diels–Alder reactions because it reacts with dienes in unwanted manner (by [2+2] cycloaddition), and therefore "masked functionality" approach has to be used.
 Other such functionalities are phosphonium substituents (yielding exocyclic double bonds after Wittig reaction), various sulfoxide and sulfonyl functionalities (both are acetylene equivalents), and nitro groups (ketene equivalents).

 Variants on the classical Diels–Alder reaction

+Other ring sizes

+In trimethylenemethane cycloaddition and 1,3-dipolar cycloaddition, the eponymous synthon replaces the diene.
+In (4+3) cycloaddition, an allyl cation replaces the dienophile.

 Hetero-Diels–Alder

+An example of a Hetero-Diels-Alder reaction, which results in the synthesis of a bicyclic heterocycle.

 Diels–Alder reactions involving at least one heteroatom are also known and are collectively called hetero-Diels–Alder reactions.
 Carbonyl groups, for example, can successfully react with dienes to yield dihydropyran rings, a reaction known as the oxo-Diels–Alder reaction, and imines can be used, either as the dienophile or at various sites in the diene, to form various N-heterocyclic compounds through the aza-Diels–Alder reaction.
-Nitroso compounds (R-N=O) can react with dienes to form oxazines.
+Nitroso compounds (R–N=O) can react with dienes to form oxazines.
 Chlorosulfonyl isocyanate can be utilized as a dienophile to prepare Vince lactam.